manojahs/Learn_Docker/README.md

 Container are built on top of Images.
 Containers are created using images.
+Image which containes like dot net applicaton executable files to run the dot net app